-The Councilman was born and raised in Roselle Park along with his two brothers, Eddie and Zachary.
-His mother, Barbara Nutt-Fahoury, is a public school teacher and third generation Roselle Park resident and his father, Ed Fahoury, is an insurance inspector and has been an active volunteer in our community.
+Councilman Fahoury began his second term as Third Ward Councilman on January 1, 2019.
+Councilman Fahoruy was born and raised in Roselle Park along with his two brothers, Eddie and Zachary.
+His mother, Barbara Nutt-Fahoury, is a public school teacher and third generation Roselle Park resident and his father, Ed Fahoury, is an insurance inspector and has been an active volunteer in the community.

 Throughout the Councilman’s four-year Marine Corps career, he was awarded seven medals and accommodations for excellent performance.
 He was also a 3-time rifle expert, 1-time pistol sharpshooter, and a combat marksmanship coach.
 He honorably ended his Marine Corps career as a Corporal in 2014 to pursue higher education.
-Will is currently a part of the Marine Corps Inactive Reserve.
-William graduated Union County College where he was placed on the President’s list for Academic Achievement and earned an Associates Degree in Science.
-In 2016 he was fortunate to be awarded a three-year scholarship at Seton Hall University.
-He is currently enrolled at Seton Hall with history as his major and political science as his minor.
+He is currently a part of the Marine Corps Inactive Reserve.
 He is an avid reader of history and enjoys discussions regarding the Civil War era, WWII, and American and International leaders in general.
-As of 2019, Councilman Fahoury serves as a member of the Public Services and Administration Committee as the Human Resources representatives.
-His term of office is January 1, 2017 through December 31, 2019.